 Up until a decade or so ago, Club Deportivo Leganés had their own private battles in the south of Madrid with local rivals Getafe Club de Fútbol.
 The majority were carried out in the lower reaches of the Spanish league, but some were in La Segunda, and you could argue that Leganés was top dog.
 All that changed at the end of the 2003-04 season when Getafe won promotion to La Primera and Leganés dropped to Segunda B.

 Much of the past decade or so has been difficult for Leganés and its followers.
 Watching as the club stagnated in the third tier whilst their rivals and neighbours have reached two cup finals, played in Europe and attracted overseas investment.
-Leganés is the older of the two clubs, having been founded in 1928, but the first fifty seasons were spent in relative obscurity, with just nine seasons in spent in the Tercera during the 1950’s & 60’s.
-After starting out at the Campo de Tiro, the club moved to the Campo de Estación in 1929 and remained their until 1966, when they moved to Campo Luis Rodríguez de Miguel.
-This basic enclosure had a capacity of 5,000, with practically all the capacity contained on open terracing, apart from a tiny cover on the north west side.
+Leganés is the older of the two clubs, having been founded in 1928, but the first fifty seasons were spent in relative obscurity, with just nine seasons in spent in the Tercera during the 1950s & ’60s.
+After starting out at the Campo de Tiro, the club moved to the Campo de Estación in 1929 and remained there until 1966, when they moved to Campo Luis Rodríguez de Miguel.
+This basic enclosure had a capacity of 5,000, with practically all the capacity contained on open terracing, apart from a tiny cover on the north-west side.
 It was here in the mid-seventies that the club began to build its reputation, returning to the Tercera for the 1977-78 season.
-Over the next decade, Leganés steadily improved its results, winning the Tercera title in 1985-86, but losing out to CD Lugo in the play-offs.
-A year later and a third place finish was good enough to earn a place in the newly extended Segunda B.
+Over the next decade, Leganés steadily improved its results, winning the Tercera title in 1985-86, but losing out to CD Lugo in the playoffs.
+A year later and a third-place finish was good enough to earn a place in the newly extended Segunda B.